China–Turkey relations

 China–Turkey relations (中国–土耳其关系 (Zhōngguó-Tǔěrqí Guānxì); Çin–Türkiye ilişkileri) are the international relations between the People's Republic of China (PRC) and Turkey.
 In modern times, official diplomatic relations were established in 1934 between the Republic of China and Turkey.
 Turkey recognized the PRC on 5 August 1971.

-Turkey conforms to the One-China policy and recognizes the PRC as the sole legal representative of China and does not recognize the legitimacy of Republic of China (ROC) based on Taiwan.
+Turkey conforms to the One-China policy and recognizes the PRC as the sole legal representative of China and does not recognize the legitimacy of Republic of China (ROC) based in Taiwan.
 China has an embassy in Ankara, and a consulate–general in Istanbul whereas Turkey has an embassy in Beijing and consulate–generals in Hong Kong, Chengdu, Guangzhou and Shanghai.
-China is a founding and the leading member of the Shanghai Cooperation Organization while Turkey is a dialogue partner.
+China is a founding and the leading member of the Shanghai Cooperation Organization while Turkey is a SCO partner.

 History

 Ancient history

 Historically, Chinese relations with Turkic nomadic tribes encompassed many different facets that affected their relations, although the relationship by far was mostly described in a negative light.
 This was stemmed by historical wars between various Chinese dynasties against various Turkic entities by that time, began from the Han–Xiongnu War when the Xiongnu ("Huns"), the ancestors of modern Turkic and Mongolian nomadic tribes, conflicted with Han dynasty.

 The conflict between nomadic people, which the Turks were part of, and the Chinese, intensified under the Tang dynasty, when the Tang dynasty launched two punitive expeditions against Turkic people (Tang campaign against the Eastern Turks and Tang campaigns against the Western Turks), as well as the Turks allied with Korean Goguryeo against China.
 The Tang won both campaigns, and also destroyed Xueyantuo and Uighur Khanate with the help of its allies.
 On the other hand, China failed to eliminate Turkic resistance, which was detrimental of paving the way to the defeats of the dynasty and Chinese power.
 During the Battle of Talas, the Turks betrayed the Chinese Empire and joined the Arabs, ultimately expelled the Chinese out of Central Asia.